sahanasjay/food-inspections-bot/readme.md

-Food Inspections in College Park
+#Food Inspections in College Park

-1. Do I need to store this data somehow?
-What would that look like?
+##Overview
+The code in this repo builds and executes a Slack bot that pulls food inspection data from a csv published by Prince George's county snd updated once a week.
+Each time the bot runs, a shell script pulls down the latest version of the csv.
+Then, a python script — labeled app.py — parses the data and cleans it, filtering for new records of establishments in College Park and adding them to a sqlite database named food_inspections.db.

+The bot goes into that db it just added to and retrieves all recent inspections that have an inspection_result of 'Critical Violations Observed" or "non-Compliant - Violations Observed.'
+If there are new rows (which are defined here as "rows with a date stamp later than the max date last retrieved from the database") the bot uses some for loops, functions and dictionary wrangling to send the channel:

-This bot scrapes data from an API that stores Prince George’s County food inspections records.
-The bot filters the data to establishments only in College Park and pulls it into a database.
+a) a main message that contains summary information: The number of inspections that resulted in a violation in College Park in the past week, and the names of impacted   the bot retrieves the data to establishments only in College Park and pulls it into a database.
 Later, we might consider making this data queryable, maybe even as part of a direct chat between a user and the bot in Slack.

 2. If this bot were able to accept input from users, what would that look like and how might it respond?